FantasyPros Accuracy Award

 Top Target: Jaylen Waddle

 Get here with a QB, three RBs, and two WRs, and you're likely staring at a WR-led board.
-Feel free to celebrate if that means landing Waddle in the middle of Round 7.
+And if you find Waddle here after not taking him last turn, feel free to celebrate.

 Your league mates will think you're goofy for celebrating a dude who finished 60th in half-PPR points per game last season.
 But you'll know that was a dramatic outlier vs. his previous three seasons.